 The first thing you can do is verify deals on the retailer’s website.
 If you receive a deal from a website, go to the site and verify the same deal there rather than trusting the email alone.
 Do not click the links contained in the email to access the site as these might take you to an attacker site first or direct you to an entirely different site.
-Please note that phishing sites may look exactly like legitimate sites such as Best Buy or Walmart.
+Please note that phishing sites may look exactly like legitimate sites such as Best Buy or WalMart.
 Type the address for the site you wish to validate in your browser instead.

 Sometimes retailers send out deals only to those who subscribe to their mailing list.
-In such cases, you will not be able to verify the deal on the retailer’s site.
-If you still believe the message might be a hoax, you can verify the addresses in the email links.
+In such cases, you will not be able to verify against the retailer’s site.
+If you still believe think the message might not be a hoax, you can verify the addresses in the email links.
 Hover over links in the email to see the address.
 Make sure the address displayed matches the address in the link.
 Make sure that links attached to images are going to the retailer’s website address.
 For example, if the email has a picture of a Dell laptop and it says it is from Dell, make sure that the address is Dell.com.

 If you do click a link and your browser displays a warning, close the browser window or tab and do not proceed to that link.
 Browser warnings might include “There is a problem with this website’s security certificate” or “This connection is untrusted”.
-These warnings indicate a problem with the web site’s certificate.
+These messages indicate a problem with the web site’s certificate.

 General phishing signs

 You should also watch out for other phishing messages in addition to the holiday specials.
-Some other signs for spotting these messages include bad spelling, the request for personal information or a detailed sad story that requests you to send money.
+Some other signs for spotting these messages include bad spelling, the request for personal information or a detailed sad story that asks you to send money.

 I hope you stay safe this holiday shopping season.
 Catch the Black Friday and Cyber Monday deals without getting pillaged by following the tips above.
 Above all, remember if a deal sounds too good to be true, it probably is a hoax or a scam.